Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Dog Developmental Stages: What are Fear Periods in Dogs?
+Dog Developmental Stages: Puppy Fear Periods

-First Fear Imprint Period: 8-10 Weeks
+First Fear Imprint Period: 5 Weeks, Then 8 to 10 Weeks

 According to Meghan E. Herron, veterinarian and Diplomate of the American College of Veterinary Behaviorists, this first fear period takes place between the ages of 8 to 10 weeks.
-During this time, the puppy is very sensitive to traumatic experiences and a single scary event may be enough to traumatize the puppy and have life-long effects on his future behaviors.
-The fear can be of a person, dog or object.
-A fear period is therefore a stage during which the puppy or dog may be more apt to perceive certain stimuli threatening.
+During this time, the puppy is very sensitive to traumatic experiences, and a single scary event may be enough to traumatize the puppy and have life-long effects on his future behaviors.
+The fear can be of a person, dog, or object.
+A fear period is therefore a stage during which the puppy or dog may be more apt to perceive certain stimuli as threatening.

 In nature, during this time, puppies are getting out of the den and starting to explore the world around them.
 This is when puppies would learn under the guidance of their mom, which stimuli are threatening and non-threatening for the purpose of survival.
-At this stage, once they are fully mobile and outdoors, a lack of caution may cause them to easily get killed, explains Certified Applied Animal Behaviorist Patricia McConnell, in her book "For the Love of a Dog".
+At this stage, once they are fully mobile and outdoors, a lack of caution may cause them to get killed easily, explains Certified Applied Animal Behaviorist Patricia McConnell, in her book For the Love of a Dog.

-Coincidentally, in a domestic setting, this fear period coincides with the time most puppies are separated from their litter mates and moms and are sent to new homes.
+Coincidentally, in a domestic setting, this fear period coincides with the time most puppies are separated from their littermates and moms and are sent to new homes.
 Some breeders feel that their puppies are better off adopted at a later age.
 This is why some decide to sell puppies at 12 weeks.

-How to Make Things Better:
+How to Make Things Better

 - Use food to make positive associations!